 - For students who are in crisis, thank them for reaching out and let them know you will help them by locating and referring them to the appropriate Mason resource.

 - Seek advice if you are not sure how to respond.
 It is perfectly okay to let a student know that you want to give them the best possible information and that you will get back to them as soon as possible.
-Your department/program chair, your colleagues, Counseling and Psychological Services (CAPS), and the Center for Teaching and Faculty Excellence are all resources you might consult.
+Your department/program chair, your colleagues, Counseling and Psychological Services (CAPS), Office of Student Conduct, and the Center for Teaching and Faculty Excellence are all resources you might consult.

 - Be sure to follow university policies.
 As before, seek advice if you are not sure how to respond.